+Third, as explained above, both notions of supporting sets---$\sigma$-additive and finite\-ly additive---are grounded in sound considerations.
+Signed measures are often easier and more convenient to work with, while charges are more natural from a functional-analytic perspective.
+Hence, an additional message of Theorem~\ref{main1} is that, provided an atomless and countably additive reference probability measure $\P$ exists, these two perspectives are equivalent and yield the same results in our approach.
+This observation mirrors known results on the ``automatic Fatou property'' of law-invariant (quasi)convex functionals; see Jouini et al.~\cite{JST}, Liebrich and Munari \cite{LiebrichMunari} and Svind\-land~\cite{Svindland}.
+These reveal that the dual description of such functionals defined on bound\-ed random variables only requires the $\sigma$-additive elements of the space $\ca$ and not the full dual space $\ba$.
+In the same spirit, our result demonstrates that computing supremum or infimum in the smaller space $\ca$ or the larger space $\ba$ does not entail any differences.

-Third, the application of Theorem~\ref{main1} outlined above treats the reference probability measure of $\ph$ as {\em a priori} unknown, but draws heavily from the assumption that the primal domain $\CD$ is already $\P$-invariant.
-While this may seem contradictory, it is a crucial assumption that cannot be dropped without risking that the result fails.
+Fourth, the application of Theorem~\ref{main1} outlined above treats the reference probability measure of $\ph$ as {\em a priori} unknown, but draws heavily from the assumption that the primal domain $\CD$ is already $\P$-invariant.
+While this may seem paradoxical, it is a crucial assumption that cannot be dropped without risking that the result fails.

-\begin{example} Let $\P,\Q$ be two atomless probability measures on $(\Omega,\Sigma)$ that are equivalent---i.e., they share the same set of null events---but such that their maximum $\P\vee\Q$ is linearly independent both of $\P$ and $\Q$.
+\begin{example} Let $\P,\Q$ be two atomless probability measures on $(\Omega,\Sigma)$ that are equivalent (i.e., they share the same set of null events) but such that their maximum $\P\vee\Q$ is linearly independent both of $\P$ and $\Q$.
 This is the case if the $\P$-density of $\Q$ is nonconstant and not bounded away from 0.
 Define the $\Q$-invariant domain of definition

 and the $\P$-invariant functional $\ph\colon\mathcal D\to\R$ by